PowerLoom/snapshotter-lite/README.md

 This component is one of the most important and allows you to access the finalized protocol state on the smart contract running on the anchor chain.
 Find it in [`core_api.py`](snapshotter/core_api.py).

-The [pooler-frontend](https://github.com/powerloom/pooler-frontend) that serves the Uniswap v2 dashboards hosted by the PowerLoom foundation on locations like https://uniswapv2.powerloom.io/ is a great example of a frontend specific web application that makes use of this API service.
+The [pooler-frontend](https://github.com/PowerLoom/pooler-frontend/tree/aave) that serves the Aave v3 dashboards hosted by the PowerLoom foundation on locations like https://aave-v3.powerloom.io/ is a great example of a frontend specific web application that makes use of this API service.

 Among many things, the core API allows you to **access the finalized CID as well as its contents at a given epoch ID for a project**.